AdrianaCeric/personal-site/pages/posts/gtfs-101.md

 - It's open-source; any individual developer, company, startup or agency can use the data provided by transit agencies.
 - It can be used for almost anything (not only transit planners)!
 Think: planning accessibility tools or timetable creation.
 - Transit is now placed on the same pedestal as cars.
 It's now easier to find transit directions.
 All you need is an internet connection.
-- Smaller transit agencies have more publicity and more ridership from newcomers of foreigners.
+- Smaller transit agencies have more publicity and more ridership from newcomers or foreigners.
 - Frequent riders now have real time updates of transit delays using [GTFS realtime](https://developers.google.com/transit/gtfs-realtime).
 - For the average transit IT worker, it's not overly hard to use.
 Impactful things don't have to be complex.